edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 git clone https://github.com/edgelesssys/emojivoto.git && cd emojivoto
 ```

-Marblerun guarantees that the topology of your distributed app adheres to a Manifest specified in simple JSON.
+Marblerun guarantees that the topology of your distributed app adheres to a manifest specified in simple JSON.
 Marblerun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
 The emojivoto demo already comes with a [manifest](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json), which you can deploy onto Marblerun by running: